Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 ## Step 3: Replace with the modifed USM
 Once WannaCRI finishes creating the video file, you can then replace any of the USMs in `NEO The World Ends with You_Data\StreamingAssets\Assets\cri\movie`.

+Here's a mini guide on NEO's USMs:
+1. MOV_PSI_XXXX: The mini videos that play when you are selecting different pins.
+2. OP_wXdX and ED_wXdX: Title cards used at the start and end of each day.
+3. S109EpXX: Pre-rendered cutscenes
+4. STAFROLLXX: Credit videos.
+{: .notice--success}

 [UABEA]: https://github.com/nesrak1/UABEA
 [Scramble]: https://github.com/supremetakoyaki/Scramble